-Meals at Why House are sociable affairs around communal tables in the dining pavilion, an open-sided building near the main house.
-It gives a weekend or house-party feel to staying at the hotel, which can be great fun - although if you’d prefer some privacy, you can dine à deux in various locations in the gardens and by the pool.
+Meals are served in the convivial dining pavilion, an open-sided building near the main house.
+Henrietta is usually around, and she'll often hop between tables to chat with her guests.
+If you’d prefer some privacy, you can dine à deux in various locations in the gardens or by the pool.

 The food is a mix of Western, Lebanese and Sri Lankan.
-We tucked into a selection of local curries on one evening, and roast chicken on another; the seafood comes highly recommended by other guests, although we didn’t get the chance to sample it.
-The kithul tart with a side of peanut brittle ice cream was savoured for dessert.
+We tucked into the best curry we had during our whole trip on one evening, and a Lebanese feast on another; the seafood comes highly recommended by other guests, although we didn’t get the chance to sample it.
 Lunch options might include club sandwiches, crab salads or spicy Nasi Goreng.

 Breakfast is a spread of fresh fruit, curd, cereals and toast, along with eggs cooked to order.
 String hoppers (a kind of Sri Lankan pancake) are often served, too.
 If you get hungry between meals, the homemade cakes and bread are very good.
 There's also a small but selective bar, with jovial bar-tenders and the likes of local arrack, as well as wine.
 It's quite unusual in small Sri Lankan hotels to find such a good selection.

-If you want a change of scene, staff can recommend nearby restaurants, including Kahanda Kanda, The Fortress and The Kingfisher.
-We headed to the Wijaya Beach Restaurant, which serves good, fresh food and sunset beers in an excellent location overlooking the ocean.
+If you want a change of scene, staff can recommend nearby restaurants.
+We headed to buzzy Wijaya Beach Restaurant, which serves delicious oven-baked pizzas and sunset beers overlooking the ocean.